nipuna-perera/dinithis-blog/content/blog/2018-12-30-that-time-i-made-mary-berry’s-pavlova.md

 3. Spoon the meringue onto the ring drawn on the baking parchment.
 Using a large spoon make a shallow trench in the meringue for the cream and fruit to sit in.

-_\*if you’re just going to make a circle like I did, make a shallow well in the middle for all the fruit to sit in.
+_\*If you’re just going to make a circle like I did, make a shallow well in the middle for all the fruit to sit in.
 No need to make it neat ;)_

 4. Transfer to the oven and immediately reduce the temperature to 140C/120C Fan/Gas 1.
 Bake for 1 hour–1 hour 15 minutes, until the outside is hard but still white.
 Turn the oven off and leave the pavlova inside for an hour or overnight to cool and dry.